nhirsch/mercadolibre.github.com/_posts/guide/listing/2012-06-26-real-estate-list-item.markdown

 Authenticate	{#authenticate}
 ------------
-MercadoLibre's APIs work with the [OAuth authentication protocol](http://en.wikipedia.org/wiki/Oauth).
+MercadoLibre's APIs work with the <a href="http://en.wikipedia.org/wiki/Oauth" target="_blank">OAuth authentication protocol</a>.

 There are certain actions that require you to identify as a MercadoLibre user (ie: listing a real estate property).
 To successfully accomplish this actions, you must get an access token that will allow you to identify your user when interacting with the APIs, for a determined amount of time (after which you will have to get a new access token).

 ### Getting an access token for your registered user ### {#accesstokenregistereduser}

 If your APP will list properties **only on behalf your registered user**, then follow the following steps to get an access token.
-However, **if you want your APP to list properties on behalf several users**, then follow the steps in the [Getting an access token for several users section](#accesstokenseveralusers).
+However, **if you want your APP to list properties on behalf other users**, then follow the steps in the [Getting an access token for other users section](#accesstokenotherusers).

-To get an access token you have to send a POST request to the following URL:
+To get an access token you must send a POST request to the following URL:

 <pre class="terminal">
 https://api.mercadolibre.com/oauth/token?grant_type=client_credentials&client_id=YOUR_CLIENT_ID&client_secret=YOUR_SECRET_KEY